OpenMoonRay/openmoonray-docs/docs/moonray/how-to-guides/path-guiding.md

 ---
 # Path Guiding

-_Path guiding_ is Moonray's method for handling difficult light transport situations, such as caustics and scenes dominated by _indirect lighting_ (such as a room lit through a door crack).
-Other techniques for these types of problems (which are not currently implemented in Moonray) include metropolis light transport, VCM, photon mapping, and various other bi-directional path tracing techniques.
-The specific path guiding technique in Moonray is based on [Practical Path Guiding for Efficient Light-Transport Simulation](http://drz.disneyresearch.com/~jnovak/publications/PathGuide/index.html)
+_Path guiding_ is MoonRay's method for handling difficult light transport situations, such as caustics and scenes dominated by _indirect lighting_ (such as a room lit through a door crack).
+Other techniques for these types of problems (which are not currently implemented in MoonRay) include metropolis light transport, VCM, photon mapping, and various other bi-directional path tracing techniques.
+The specific path guiding technique in MoonRay is based on [Practical Path Guiding for Efficient Light-Transport Simulation](http://drz.disneyresearch.com/~jnovak/publications/PathGuide/index.html)